rebordao/amigo/README.md

 ## Description

-This tool helps synchronizing a team, promotes transparency and communication.
+This tool can be used to do daily status updates by email.

-It emails your team at 4 PM, each member replies describing what he/she did during the day, then those replies will be aggregated into a digest and shared within the team next day at 9 AM.
+It works by emailing your team at 4 PM and each member replies describing what he/she did during the day.
+Those replies will be aggregated into a digest and shared within the team next day at 9.30 AM.

 ## Notes